vaughnmarshall/DO3X87E/Walk Thru.md

-###Walk Thru

-####Start with Understanding a Virtual Service and explaining the purposes

-Log In and Goto The API Designer - work either the Loyalty or Book Search Example, or create from scratch

 #####Virtualize the API Design - Discuss making it Private while you work or why Private *may* be desired

 *Call the API in Try It Now*